Clover Forest: Richard S. and Margarite Louise Holson (1949–1967)

-Floyd Dewey Gottwald, Sr. (1967–197?)
+Floyd Dewey Gottwald Sr. (1967–197?)

-Floyd Dewey Gottwald, Sr. was the Chairman of Ethyl Corporation of Richmond when he bought Clover Forest and the nearby properties of Snowden from Fred and Virginia Fleischman.
+Floyd Dewey Gottwald Sr. was the Chairman of Ethyl Corporation of Richmond when he bought Clover Forest and the nearby properties of Snowden from Fred and Virginia Fleischman.
 He traded Contention farm, located further east in Goochland County, for Snowden.
 The consolidated properties operated under the business name of Snowden Corporation.

 He hired Robert Lee Johnson (13 February 1920– August 1979) as the Farm Manager and Steve Lawson Sr. as the Swine Manager.
 Before working for Snowden Corporation, Johnson had been farm manager for the Snead Dairy Farm (it is known today as Willow Oaks); he had been in farming since childhood.

 Gottwald was enthusiastic about learning the history of the properties.
 When William E. Trout III told him about the "Cartersville Connection", the short canal and lock that connected the Kanawha Canal to the James River and the Cartersville port, Gottwald had the Connection excavated.
 It was found to be in nearly perfect condition.

 Gottwald created a 67-acre lake off Whittcamp Road by damming Pickett's Creek, also known as Fleming's Park Creek.
 There had been a mill on the creek at one time.
 Joe Scales was hired to conduct engineering of the dam; it was the largest private lake project in Goochland.

 The Gottwalds sold the properties under the Snowden Corporation in the 1970s.
 A land speculator bought them and worked to divide and develop the properties.

 Clover Forest today (1978–present)

 Johnson was farm manager until his death in 1979.
-He was succeeded by Jimmy W. Jones, who worked until 2001.
-Clover Forest continues to be operated as a working farm.
-It now has a flock of sheep and tenant cattle.
-Much of the property distant from the mansion was sold to new owners.
-Some depend on cultivation and management by Engels Family Farm.
+He was succeeded by Jimmy W. Jones who worked until 2001.
+After Jones' retirement, new management oversaw a hospitality expansion initially as a Bed and Breakfast, and morphing into a private event venue for weddings.

-Since 2003, the Clover Forest Mansion and its immediate grounds operates as a bed and breakfast and special events venue.
-It added Clover Forest Catering in 2004.